CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

 ## 3.0.2 General Updates
-***The default image tag in values.yaml and production-values.yaml now points at specific CR versions of the API Gateway.
+***The default image tag in values.yaml and production-values.yaml now points at specific GA or CR versions of the API Gateway.
 The appVersion in Chart.yaml has also be updated to reflect that.
-As of this release that is 10.1.00_CR2***
+As of this release that is 11.0.00***

 To reduce reliance on requiring a custom/derived gateway image for custom and modular assertions, scripts and restman bundles a bootstrap script has been introduced.
 The script works with the /opt/docker/custom folder.